 Workplace bullying costs business, what can they do?

 Australian research that surveyed 1528 Australian employees found that almost half of Australian workers experienced some form of workplace bullying in their life time.
 Workplace bullying has been shown to have significant negative impacts to the business bottom line.
 There is evidence of increased absenteeism and presenteeism, higher rates of staff turnover and high legal costs when cases erupt.
 It is estimated that workplace bullying costs Australian organisations $6 – $36 billion a year.
 It is estimated that 5-7% of employees have experienced a bullying event in the past six months.
-See our post on how workplace bullying maybe affecting your staff.

 This research recommends organisations to focus on leadership, communication, promotion of positive workplace cultures, empowerment of employees, and timely action.
 Actions that you can take include: moving the workplace towards a positive and psychologically healthy one, incorporating workplace bullying into the overarching risk management processes.
 This requires clear policies and procedures.
 It also places workplace bullying prevention and management firmly into well-being programmes that include training, coaching, and mediation.
-See our post on what we know about workplace bullying and what works.

 Anti-bullying interventions are generally undertaken as primary, secondary and tertiary programmes.